dionis/ABSA-DeepMultidomain/README.md

 > Aspect Based Sentiment Analysis, PyTorch Implementations.
 >
-*  a hybrid model that combines the continual and deep learning approaches for Aspect Sentiment Clasification.
+*  A hybrid model that combines the continual and deep learning approaches for Aspect Sentiment Clasification.

    First, a text preprocess module extracts the aspect word candidates (i.e., noun, adverbs) and the